 Questions about the Arabic program?

-Contact the Director of Arabic Language Instruction, Katrien Vanpee.
+Contact Director of Arabic Language Instruction Katrien Vanpee.

 The Arabic program delivers intensive Arabic language classes to more than 160 students each year.
 The development of intercultural competence and training in the literary history and cultural practices of the Arab world are integral components of the program.
 The program offers three levels of intensive Modern Standard Arabic (MSA): beginning, intermediate, and advanced; and two semesters of colloquial Arabic.
 Courses are taught in sequence during fall and spring semesters.
 Ten-week intensive sessions of beginning and intermediate MSA and colloquial Arabic are also offered in summer.